-Mash-ups are combinations of two or more technologies or data feeds into a single, integrated tool.
+Mash-ups24 are combinations of two or more technologies or data feeds into a single, integrated tool.
 Some of the best known mash-ups leverage Google's mapping tools.
+Mapnificent.net combines transit agency data with Google Maps to let users find locations that are close to public transportation.
 HousingMaps.com combines Craigslist.org listings with Google Maps for a map-based display for apartment hunters.
 IBM linked together job feeds and Google Maps to create a job-seeker service for victims of Hurricane Katrina.
 SimplyHired links job listings with Google Maps, LinkedIn listings, and salary data from PayScale.com.
 And Salesforce.com has tools that allow data from its customer relationship management (CRM) system to be combined with data feeds and maps from third parties.